 Best Things to do on Provincetown's MacMillan Pier

 Every day during the summer, hundreds of people step off ferries from Boston and onto the 1,450-foot MacMillan Pier in Provincetown Harbor.
-According to estimates by the Department of Public Works, about 100,000 people visit Provincetown via the MacMillan Pier every year.
+According to the Department of Public Works estimates, about 100,000 people visit Provincetown via the MacMillan Pier every year.
 While many visitors only see the wharf in passing, it has a rich history and a culture all of its own.

 History of MacMillan Pier